alttester/AltTester-Unity-SDK/docs/pages/get-started.md

 ```

-Now your project can use all the [AltUnity Client Commands](./commands.md).
+Now your project can use all the [AltUnity Driver Commands](./commands.md).

 ```note::
         Before running your tests, start the instrumented game and wait for popup with the message: "waiting for connection on port 13000".